DURATION

 Transfers

 If you are flying into Funchal on Day 1, please ensure your flight lands by 6pm to meet your host and the rest of the group in time for the initial briefing and dinner.
-There is no arrival transfer included in the trip but it's easy to make your own way to the start hotel in Machico.
-It's short drive away from the airport by taxi (5 minutes, approx. €8) or by local bus (10-15 mins, approx. €3).
-Your host will give you further info about the meeting point and time prior to the trip.
+There is no arrival transfer included in the trip but it's easy to make your own way to the start hotel (Albergaria o Professor) in Santa Cruz.
+It's a very short taxi journey from the airport by taxi (5 minutes, approx. €8).
+Your host will re-confirm the meeting point and time prior to the trip.

 Travel options